jamesmml/jamesmml/README.md

 - 💬 Ask me about math modeling, Python, or Git.

 ## Featured Projects
-- [math-tools](https://github.com/jamesmml/math-tools) - Various computational solvers for linear algebra/differential equations
+- [math-tools](https://github.com/jamesmml/math-tools) - Computational solvers for linear algebra and differential equations
+  - Determinant calculators using cofactor expansion
+  - Euler and Runge-Kutta methods for solving ODEs
+  - 2×2 linear system solver for homogeneous ODEs
+  - Symbolic math with SymPy for flexible equation parsing
-- [ml-from-scratch](https://github.com/jamesmml/ml-from-scratch) - Various ML models built from scratch
+- [ml-from-scratch](https://github.com/jamesmml/ml-from-scratch) - **ML models built from scratch**
+  - Linear & logistic regression
+  - Binary & multiclass classification
+  - Fully connected neural networks with forward/backward propagation, softmax, batch training, and more
+  - No external ML libraries - just NumPy

 ## How to Reach Me
 - [LinkedIn](https://www.linkedin.com/in/james-milgram-10a5a8325)